keelefi/jox/README.md

-# Job Executor
+# Jox

-Job Executor is a program that starts other programs.
+Jox is the Job Executor, a program that starts other programs.
 It takes as input argument a yaml file containing the configuration which programs to start.
 The programs will be started in parallel (when possible).

 ## Known bugs

 ### Programs that fork and create further children are not waited on correctly.

-Instead of waiting on all the children that a spawned process has created, Job Executor only waits on the main process which it spawned itself.
+Instead of waiting on all the children that a spawned process has created, Jox only waits on the main process which it spawned itself.

 ## YAML